PaulHax/kwiver/doc/manuals/tools/color-mesh.rst

 average color or with a color for a particular camera is produced.

-color-mesh       [options] input-mesh video-file cameras-dir output-mesh
+kwiver color-mesh       [options] input-mesh video-file cameras-dir output-mesh
 --------------------------------------------

   input-mesh  - input mesh file.